Criticism of the Book of Abraham: Black people and the curse of Ham

-In 2013 the LDS Church released a statement, "Black servitude was sometimes viewed as a second curse placed upon Noah's grandson Canaan as a result of Ham's indiscretion toward his father. ...
+In 2013 the Church released a statement, "Black servitude was sometimes viewed as a second curse placed upon Noah's grandson Canaan as a result of Ham's indiscretion toward his father. ...
 Today, the Church disavows the theories advanced in the past that black skin is a sign of divine disfavor or curse."
-The modern position by the LDS Church is that the passage has been misinterpreted, and it is more about priesthood lineage determined by birth order, not racial lineage.
+The modern position by the Church is that the passage has been misinterpreted, and it is more about priesthood lineage determined by birth order, not racial lineage.

 Use of pagan symbols

-A religious criticism by Charles M. Larson is that because God rebuked and punished the Israelites anytime they lapsed into paganism or mingled with the followers of other deities, and because the New Testament claims that "God does not use pagan or ungodly vessels to bear his Truth," the claim that the Book of Abraham was found in Egyptian (that is, pagan) religious documents conflicts directly with what is written in the Bible.
+A religious criticism by Charles M. Larson centers on the purported use of pagan imagery by Abraham.
+According to Larson, God rebuked and punished the Israelites anytime they lapsed into paganism or mingled with the followers of other deities, and the New Testament claims that "God does not use pagan or ungodly vessels to bear his Truth."
+Therefore, Larson argues that the Book of Abraham being found in Egyptian (that is, pagan) religious documents, directly conflicts with what is written in the Bible.

 Defense of the book

-A number of theories have been presented in defense of the official LDS Church position that the work is a revelation from God, through Joseph Smith, which tells a true story of actual events from the life of Abraham.
+A number of theories have been presented in defense of the official Church position that the work is a revelation from God, through Joseph Smith, which tells a true story of actual events from the life of Abraham.
 The most common of these arguments is that Smith interpreted the documents by revelation, rather than a standard "translation" of text from one language to another, in a process similar to his translation of the Bible.
-In 2014, the LDS Church published an essay on its website which acknowledged that Joseph Smith's notes concerning the meaning of the Egyptian characters are inconsistent with "those recognized by Egyptologists today" and that "Mormon and non-Mormon Egyptologists agree that the characters on the fragments do not match the translation given in the book of Abraham."
+In 2014, The Church of Jesus Christ of Latter-day Saints published an essay on its website which acknowledged that Joseph Smith's notes concerning the meaning of the Egyptian characters are inconsistent with "those recognized by Egyptologists today" and that "Mormon and non-Mormon Egyptologists agree that the characters on the fragments do not match the translation given in the book of Abraham."
 However, the essay points out that it was not uncommon for ancient Egyptian vignettes to be placed some distance from their associated commentary, thus text adjacent to and surrounding facsimile 1 may not be a source for the text of the Book of Abraham.
 The essay concluded that "the truth of the Book of Abraham is ultimately found through careful study of its teachings, sincere prayer, and the confirmation of the Spirit" and "cannot be settled by scholarly debate concerning the book's translation and historicity."